xiaolai/regular-investing-in-box/docs/en/README.md

 So I like to teach, and I have been teaching for twenty years.
 I've taught tests, writing, entrepreneurship, investment...
 Teaching is something that I can do until the day I die, and it's something that I love doing.
 I can always change what I'm teaching, because I always want to learn new things.
 It's that simple.
 In my experience, **finding something that is worth doing for your whole life is the best armor a person can have**.
 Now I teach thousands of students online, and in the future it will be even more.
 I wake up in the morning, teach for ten minutes, and I am happy.
 The bigger the projects you work on, the more trouble is involved, but for me there are no troubles that teaching for ten minutes won't fix.

-## Part Four: Objectivity, Objectivity, Objectivity!
+## Part Four: Objectity, Objectivity, Objectivity!

 The key to successful investing is to be completely objective -- about yourself, the world, and every aspect of everything.
 Any time we are not sufficiently objective, our **gamma** goes up.